-Calumet Collaborative's Roles and Responsibilities:
+CC's Roles and Responsibilities:

-- O As an organization that represents regional agency, foundation, and non-profit leaders, design a financial sustainability model for the CNHA. - Provide staff to carry out the program outline for the CNHA. - o Lead fundraising efforts and coordinate financial affairs and human resources on behalf of CNHA. - 0 Design a governance structure such that CHP is integrated into the governance of the Calumet Collaborative. - Lead the development of regional-scale projects and incorporate heritage themes and methods in collaboration with CHP. - o Collaborate with CHP to develop a CNHA management plan.
+- As an organization that represents regional agency, foundation, and non-profit leaders, design a financial sustainability model for the CNHA. - Provide staff support to aid in CHP's efforts to strengthen its membership program. - Lead fundraising effort, coordinate financial affairs and human resources on behalf of CNHA. - Lead the development of regional-scale projects and incorporate heritage themes and methods in collaboration with CHP.